 After verifying your phone number, you’ll see your new Backblaze B2 account page.

-Retrospect needs two pieces of information to access Backblaze B2:
+Retrospect needs these pieces of information to access Backblaze B2.

-Account ID – Use the Account ID from above.
+Account ID – Use the Application Key ID (keyID).

-Application Key – Use the Application Key from above.
+Master Application Key – Use the Application Key (applicationKey).

 Adding cloud storage as a destination is simple.
 Retrospect has a new set type called "Cloud".
 Create a new backup set/media set and select "Cloud" as the type.